azrokull590/GURPs-Damage-Calcuator-/README.md

 # GURPs-Damage-Calcuator-
-Person project to make a damage calculator for GURPs 4e
+Personal project to make a damage calculator for GURPs 4e